- King Charles III is the current ruling British monarch of the United Kingdom.

 An Affair Ignites

-After the birth of Prince Harry, Princess Diana and Prince Charles’ marriage continued to deteriorate.
-Prince Charles and Camilla reportedly began having an affair in 1986, according to Sally Bedell Smith’s biography of Prince Charles, Prince Charles: The Passions and Paradoxes of an Improbable Life.
+After the birth of Prince Harry, Princess Diana and King Charles’ marriage continued to deteriorate.
+He and Camilla reportedly began having an affair in 1986, according to Sally Bedell Smith’s biography of Charles, Prince Charles: The Passions and Paradoxes of an Improbable Life.

 Princess Diana revealed to Morton in interviews that “something inside me closed off” after Prince Harry’s birth.
 “By then, I knew Charles had gone back to his lady,” Diana told Morton.